rabbitmq/rabbitmq-public-umbrella/README.md

 To start RabbitMQ from a plugin directory, use `make run-broker`.

-To run a node with multiple plugins, cd into `deps/rabbit` (the server), and run it with `PLUGINS` listing the plugins you need:
+To run a node with multiple plugins, cd into `deps/rabbitmq_server_release`, and run it with `PLUGINS` listing the plugins you need:

     make run-broker PLUGINS='rabbitmq_management rabbitmq_consistent_hash_exchange'